MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 1. Choose the **Sign up for a free trial** option and select **Sign up now**.

-1. Provide your work or school email address, tell us a little bit more about yourself and select **Next**.
+1. Provide your work or school email address, tell us a more about yourself and select **Next**.

 1. Provide a **Name** for your new environment.